Sage/argos/guides-source/guides/v2_localization_example/README.md

 This first step of the tool inspects dojo AMD defined modules and extracts any property that name ends with `Text`, adding them into a XML file for translation.

 1\.
-Run the tool by opening Windows Run (winkey+r) and enterting the following command (quotes are not needed unless you have spaces in the path):
+Run the tool by opening Windows Run (winkey+r) and entering the following command (quotes are not needed unless you have spaces in the path):

     "C:\code\argos-localizer\argos-localizer.exe export --base-path "C:\code\mobile" --config-path "C:\code\argos-localizer\config\argos-template.json"